 As IFL’s director since 2008, Dr. Davis oversees the Institute’s numerous projects: the annual Baylor Symposium on Faith and Culture; various faculty and staff development efforts for the University, including Communio, an annual retreat for Baylor educators; programs for Baylor undergraduate and graduate students, including the Crane Scholars Program and Conyers Scholars Program; the Bill and Roberta Bailey Family Lecture in Christian Ethics; and an annual medical ethics lecture for area health care professionals.

 Davis's scholarly research focuses on the history of moral philosophy, virtue ethics, and higher education.
 His articles have appeared in the American Catholic Philosophical Quarterly, Christian Reflection, International Journal of Christianity and Education, and The Southern Journal of Philosophy.
-He is the editor and co-author of Educating for Wisdom in the 21st Century (St. Augustine's Press, 2017).
+He is the editor and co-author of Educating for Wisdom in the 21st Century (St. Augustine's Press, forthcoming).
 He was recognized with a Mortar Board Circle of Achievement Award in 2013.

-An ordained Baptist minister, Dr. Davis is also pastor of Blue Ridge Baptist Church in Falls County, Texas, a congregation founded in 1859.
+An ordained Baptist minister, Dr. Davis is pastor of Blue Ridge Baptist Church in Falls County, Texas, a congregation founded in 1859.
 A native of Amarillo, Texas, he and his wife Brenda are the parents of three daughters.